Full closure of I-64 in Chesapeake near the High Rise Bridge expected this weekend

 CHESAPEAKE, V.a.
-(WAVY) — Drivers in Chesapeake should expect lane closures and a full closure on I-64 East and West near the High Rise Bridge this weekend, according to the Virginia Department of Transportation.
+(WAVY) — Drivers in Chesapeake should expect lane closures on I-64 East and West near the High Rise Bridge this weekend, according to the Virginia Department of Transportation.

 VDOT officials said crews are scheduled to perform maintenance on the High Rise Bridge, which will cause overnight full closures of I-64 between I-464 (exit 291A) and George Washington Highway (exit 296), as long as the weather holds up.